 Introduction

-Myeloproliferative neoplasms (MPNs) are a group of stem cell disorders characterized by clonal myeloproliferation that is devoid of dyserythropoiesis, granulocytic dysplasia, or monocytosis.(Swerdlow, et al 2008) Closely related but distinct are the myelodysplastic (MDS)/myeloproliferative neoplasms (MDS/MPNs), which are clonal hematopoietic neoplasms that share clinical, morphologic and laboratory features not only with MPNs but also with myelodysplastic syndromes.(Jaffe ES 2001, Swerdlow, et al 2008)
+Myeloproliferative neoplasms (MPNs) are a group of stem cell disorders characterized by clonal myeloproliferation that is devoid of dyserythropoiesis, granulocytic dysplasia, or monocytosis (Swerdlow, et al 2008).
+Closely related but distinct are the myelodysplastic (MDS)/myeloproliferative neoplasms (MDS/MPNs), which are clonal hematopoietic neoplasms that share clinical, morphologic and laboratory features not only with MPNs but also with myelodysplastic syndromes (Jaffe, et al 2001, Swerdlow, et al 2008).

 Epidemiologic studies of MPNs and MDS/MPNs in the United States (US) have been hampered by evolving disease classifications and nonreporting to cancer registries.
-In 2001, the World Health Organization (WHO) Classification of Tumors of Hematopoietic and Lymphoid Tissues(Jaffe ES 2001) built upon existing guidelines from the Polycythemia Vera Study Group (Murphy, et al 1997) to define seven MPNs and four MDS/MPNs.(Jaffe ES 2001) While morphologic and clinical features remained integral to the diagnosis of each MPN and MDS/MPN in 2001, the WHO classification incorporated genetic information into the diagnostic criteria of select entities.
-Most notably, the presence of BCR-ABL “unequivocally” confirmed a diagnosis of chronic myelogenous leukemia (CML), and one of the major diagnostic criteria for polycythemia vera (PV) included the presence of a clonal genetic marker other than BCR-ABL1 gene rearrangement.
-However, in 2001 no chromosomal or molecular markers specific for the BCR-ABL-negative MPNs had been identified.(Jaffe ES 2001)
+In 2001, the World Health Organization (WHO) Classification of Tumors of Haematopoietic and Lymphoid Tissues (Jaffe, et al 2001) built upon existing guidelines from the Polycythemia Vera Study Group (Murphy, et al 1997) to define seven MPNs and four MDS/MPNs (Jaffe, et al 2001).
+While morphologic and clinical features remained integral to the diagnosis of each MPN and MDS/MPN in 2001, the WHO classification incorporated genetic information into the diagnostic criteria of select entities.
+Most notably, the presence of BCR-ABL “unequivocally” confirmed a diagnosis of chronic myelogenous leukaemia (CML), and one of the major diagnostic criteria for polycythemia vera (PV) included the presence of a clonal genetic marker other than BCR-ABL1 gene rearrangement.
+However, in 2001 no chromosomal or molecular markers specific for the BCR-ABL-negative MPNs had been identified (Jaffe, et al 2001).

-Classification of MPNs and MDS/MPNs further evolved with the introduction of the 2008 WHO classification.(Swerdlow, et al 2008) Among the most important changes was the inclusion of the JAK2 V617 or other clonal genetic/molecular markers in the diagnostic criteria for the majority of BCR-ABL1-negative MPNs and MDS/MPNs.(Kralovics, et al 2005) Other changes included decreasing the platelet count threshold for essential thrombocythemia (ET), and changing the naming convention from chronic myeloproliferative disorders to MPNs, to better reflect the malignant nature of these entities.(Swerdlow, et al 2008)
+Classification of MPNs and MDS/MPNs further evolved with the introduction of the 2008 WHO classification (Swerdlow, et al 2008).
+Among the most important changes was the inclusion of the JAK2 V617F or other clonal genetic/molecular markers in the diagnostic criteria for the majority of BCR-ABL1-negative MPNs and MDS/MPNs (Kralovics, et al 2005).
+Other changes included decreasing the platelet count threshold for essential thrombocythemia (ET), and changing the naming convention from chronic myeloproliferative disorders to MPNs, to better reflect the malignant nature of these entities (Swerdlow, et al 2008).

 The International Classification of Diseases for Oncology (ICD-O) classification evolved in concert with the 2001 WHO classification.
 Prior to 2001 when the third edition of ICD-O (ICD-O-3) was adopted, several MPNs were not considered malignant and thus were not reportable to cancer registries in the US.

-Population-based studies describing incidence of MPNs and MDS/MPNs limited to the current century are sparse (Rollison, et al 2008, Sant, et al 2010, Smith, et al 2011) and few include data subsequent to 2005,(Smith, et al 2011) when JAK2 V617 mutation testing became available.
+Population-based studies describing incidence of MPNs and MDS/MPNs limited to the current century are sparse (Rollison, et al 2008, Sant, et al 2010, Smith, et al 2011) and few include data subsequent to 2005 (Smith, et al 2011) when JAK2 V617F mutation testing became available.
 To gain insight into the patterns of occurrence of MPNs and MDS/MPNs by age, sex, race/ethnicity, and calendar year; identify susceptible populations; and provide a population-based assessment of patient survival; we used data from the Surveillance, Epidemiology and End Results (SEER) Program to describe incidence of MPNs and MDS/MPNs and patient survival in the US during the early 21st century.

 Methods